MartinRJDagleish/MartinRJDagleish/README.md

 - 🌱 I’m currently learning . . .
   - `Rust`:
-    - to write my own SCF programme (following the Crawford Tutorial as a help).
+    - to write my own HF-SCF programme from scratch.
-    - to build a basis for a new system language with memory safe character.
+    - to learn a modern language with safety, effiency and speed.
   - `C++` as a more advanced systems language in comparison to `Python`.
 - 🔭 I’m currently working on ...
   - improving my own `Python` Scripts for convenience of computation and formatting.
+  - my HF-SCF programme

 <h3 align="left">Connect with me:</h3>
 <p align="left">